Symbolism developed in the 19th century, it began as a literary movement but quickly moved into other art forms. Symbolist painters rejected the...

-The symbolist artist used the traditional sonata structure as he painted the four paintings below:
+The Symbolist artist used the traditional sonata structure as he painted the four paintings below:

 Fast Allegro which introduces the theme is the first painting of the cycle.
-The theme is the sun, or suns in this case, that act as a road from the lower part of the painting to the upper part.
+The theme is the sun, or suns, in this case, that act as a road from the lower part of the painting to the upper part.
 The main motifs are the gates and castles.
-This motif is played out in the center of the painting and then repeated (acting as reprise in musical compositions) in the top.
-You can also see a road which brings the viewer back from the top to the bottom of the painting.
+This motif is played out in the center of the painting and then repeated (acting as a reprise in musical compositions) in the top.
+You can also see a road that brings the viewer back from the top to the bottom of the painting.

-Slow Andante as a contrast to the main theme.
+Slow Andante is a contrast to the main theme.
 This painting slows down the music and magnifies it: you see the sun up close.
 You see the hot rays traveling from it and other suns nearby.
 You can even see sun storms that are happening on its surface.

 Firstly, the playful Allegro starts the music by introducing the theme: the almighty sea.
-It is not an uncommon topic in various paintings, so no wonder Mikalojus Konstantinas Čiurlionis also had his take on it.
+It is not an uncommon topic in various paintings, so no wonder Čiurlionis also had his take on it.
 You can see the main melody being repeated as the waves go higher and higher.
 However despite the height of the waves, the sea is still playful; it displays its amber as jewelry, glistening in the sun.

-Secondly, the majestic and slow Andante, shows the sea’s treasures.
+Secondly, the majestic and slow Andante shows the sea’s treasures.
 You suddenly see in slow motion what the sea is hiding: boats, cities even.
 The melody slows as you take in all of the sights.

-Finally, the music picks up the pace with a powerful Finale which shows the sea in all its glory: giant waves and tiny boats swinging upon it.
-This painting reminds one of Katshushika Hokusai’s The Great Wave, but from a different perspective.
+Finally, the music picks up the pace with a powerful Finale that shows the sea in all its glory: giant waves and tiny boats swinging upon it.
+This painting reminds one of Katsushika Hokusai’s The Great Wave, but from a different perspective.
 You can also spot the cleverly hidden artist’s, Mikalojus Konstantinas Čiurlionis, initials, MKČ, in the giant wave that is about to swamp the little boats.

 In Fugue, the same theme is repeated by using trees and city silhouettes on different heights.
 Starting from the bottom you can see the main melody which is “played” by the trees and silhouettes.
-Then another “voice” joins in by repeating the melody but adding in accents in different places than the first one.
+Then another “voice” joins in by repeating the melody but adding accents in different places than the first one.
 Then you hear an echo of the silhouettes.
 Lastly, the final voice joins in and all of the voices repeat their theme (hence the trees and silhouettes pointing both up and down) as they get quieter and quieter for a smooth finish.

-While these few paintings do not do justice to the variety of topics Mikalojus Konstantinas Čiurlionis explored in his paintings, it can help you understand and “hear” at least a part of his legacy.
-As aforementioned, the symbolist artist left a lot of musical compositions, otherworldly paintings, and some writings as well.
+While these few paintings do not do justice to the variety of topics Mikalojus Konstantinas Čiurlionis explored in his paintings, they can help you understand and “hear” at least a part of his legacy.
+As aforementioned, the Symbolist artist left a lot of musical compositions, otherworldly paintings, and some writings as well.
 The fact that he didn’t like to explain his paintings did not help his reviews, and similarly to Vincent van Gogh, he did not get to experience the love and respect for his accomplishments he has today before he died.
 He died at 35 from pneumonia after a mental burnout had already weakened him.
-At least after his death we can honor his memory by regarding as well as “hearing” his paintings.
+At least after his death, we can honor his memory by regarding as well as “hearing” his paintings.

-Greta is currently enjoying her maternity leave and volunteering at M. K. Čiurlionis National Art Museum, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.
+Greta Katkeviciene is currently enjoying her maternity leave and volunteering at M. K. Čiurlionis National Art Museum, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!